ethereum-optimism/optimism/deposits.md

   1. any 20-byte address (including the zero-address)
   2. `null` in which case a contract is created.
 3. `value` is unchanged from the emitted value.
-4. `data` is unchanged from the emitted value, and is handled as either calldata or initialization code depending on the value of `to`.
 4. `gaslimit` is unchanged from the emitted value.
+5. `data` is unchanged from the emitted value.
+Depending on the value of `to` it is handled as either calldata or initialization code depending on the value of `to`.

 ### Deposit Feed Contract